wboulton/CS180Team/README.md

  - UserInt.java : User.java
  - MData.java : MessageDatabase.java
  - MessageInterface.java : Message.java
+ - ExceptionInterface.java: BadDataException

 These files contain necessary methods for each of the classes that implement them.
 At this point, none of them contain any global variables that get used by the implementing classes and none of them are implemented in more than one class.
 This does not mean that there will not be implementations for more classes later.

+The ExceptionInterface is just an empty interface as teh BadDataException exception is a simple call to the Exception class.

 # Messages
 Message handling is contained in two files, MessageDatabase.java and Message.java.
 Broadly, we store all of the messages that a user recieves and sends in a file named "username.txt" (where username is replaced with the username of the in-question user).
 Each message is stored as a single pipe separated value (psv) line of the format "messageID|sender|reciever|content|containsPicture|pictureFile" (It is important to note that the pictureFile string and preceding comma do not exist if containsPicture is false).
 For more information about this visit [Message Data](Docs/MessageDataStorage.md).